We are a church family!

 What to Expect:

-Visitor Information: Greeters are available to answer questions you may have during your visit.
-Please help yourself to a Welcome Packet for more information about our church and to fill out a visitor card which you may drop into the lobby's offering box.
-Also, be sure to pick up a copy of The Bethel Buzz to learn about upcoming events.
+Visitor Information: Greeters are available to answer questions during your visit.
+Help yourself to a Welcome Packet for more information about our church or to fill out a visitor card.
+Visitor cards may be dropped off in the lobby's offering box.
+Also, grab a copy of The Bethel Buzz for details about upcoming events.

-Music: While our music director leads the congregational singing, you may use a hymnal or the words projected onto the wall to sing along.
+Music: During congregational songs, hymnals are available and words are projected onto the wall so folks can easily join the singing.
 Most music is accompanied by a pianist and our small orchestra team.

 Giving: For the convenience of our members there are multiple ways to give.
 Offerings may be placed in the lobby's offering box, mailed to/dropped off at the church office, or given online through our church website.
 Although visiting guests are not expected to give, they are welcome to do so, as the Lord leads.